The universal von Neumann algebra of smooth four-manifolds revisited: Physical interpretation

 \section{Physical interpretation}

-In this section we cannot resist temptation and shall replace the immense class of classical space-times of general relativity with a single universal ``quantum space-time'' allowing us to lay down the foundations of a manifestly four dimensional, covariant, non-perturbative and genuinely quantum theory of gravity.
-Accepting Theorem \ref{nagytetel} this construction is simple, self-contained and is based upon reversing its content or more generally the approach of Section \ref{two}.
-Namely, here in Section \ref{three} not {\it one particular $4$-manifold}---physically regarded as a particular classical space-time---but {\it the unique hyperfinte ${\rm II}_1$ factor von Neumann algebra}---physically viewed as the universal quantum space-time---is declared to be the primarily given object.
+In this section we cannot resist temptation and introduce the basics of a physical interpretation of the material collected so far.
+Namely, upon reversing the approach of Section \ref{two}, we shall replace the immense class of classical space-times of general relativity with a single universal ``quantum space-time'' allowing us to lay down the foundations of a manifestly four dimensional, covariant, non-perturbative and genuinely quantum theory of gravity.
+This construction is natural, simple and self-contained.
+More precisely here in Section \ref{three} not {\it one particular $4$-manifold}---physically regarded as a particular classical space-time---but {\it the unique hyperfinte ${\rm II}_1$ factor von Neumann algebra}---physically viewed as the universal quantum space-time---is declared to be the primarily given object.
 Let us see how it works.

-1. {\it Observables, fields, states and the gauge group}.
-Let $\ch$ be an abstractly given infinite dimensional complex separable Hilbert space and $\fr\subset\fb (\ch)$ be a hyperfinite factor von Neumann algebra of type ${\rm II}_1$ acting on $\ch$ by the standard representation.
-We call $\fr$ the {\it algebra of (bounded) observables}, its tangent space $T_1\fr\supset\fr$ consisting of the derivatives of $1$-parameter families of observables at the unit $1\in\fr$ the {\it algebra of fields}, while $\ch$ the {\it state space} in this quantum theory.
-The subgroup ${\rm U}(\ch)\cap\fr$ of the unitary group of $\ch$ acting as the group of unitary inner automorphisms of $\fr$ is the {\it gauge group}.
+{\it Observables, fields, states and the gauge group}.
+Let $\ch$ be an abstractly given infinite dimensional complex separable Hilbert space and $\fr\subset\fb (\ch)$ be a type ${\rm II}_1$ hyperfinite factor hence tracial von Neumann algebra acting on $\ch$ by the standard representation.
+We call $\fr$ the {\it algebra of (bounded) observables}, its tangent space $T_1\fr\supset\fr$ consisting of the Fr\'echet derivatives of $1$-parameter families of observables at the unit $1\in\fr$ the {\it algebra of fields}, while $\ch$ the {\it state space} in this quantum theory.
+The subgroup ${\rm U}(\ch)\cap\fr$ of the unitary group of $\ch$ operating as inner automorphisms on $\fr$ is the {\it gauge group}.
 Note that the gauge group acts on both $\fr$ and $\ch$ but in a different way.